anhba817/system-design/gaming-leaderboard/DESIGN.md

    - Read cached `leaderboard:top10`; if stale or missing, recompute via `ZRANGE leaderboard:global 0 9 REV WITHSCORES` and `SET` the JSON payload with TTL.
    - Detect top-10 change by comparing against previous snapshot (persist last snapshot hash in Redis key `leaderboard:last_digest`).
    - When changed, publish notification message to `leaderboard-notifications` (subject to throttle rules described in §8).
-8. WebSocket Broadcaster receives notification, loads `leaderboard:top10`, and broadcasts to clients subscribed to the global leaderboard channel.
+8. SSE Broadcaster receives notification, loads `leaderboard:top10`, and streams to clients subscribed to the global leaderboard channel.

 ### 6.2 Get Top 10 Flow